cohesity/cohesity-powershell-module/docs/setup.md

 ## Steps to upgrade

-It's recommended to always use the latest version of the Cohesity PowerShell Module as it will contain new features and bug-fixes.
+It's recommended to always use the latest version of the Cohesity PowerShell Module to get the new features and bug-fixes.

 You can uninstall the previous version of the Cohesity PowerShell Module using the uninstall steps mentioned below and then install the new version.